Inventory Management

 How To Liquidate Excess Inventory

 If your business carries surplus inventory, you’re not alone.
 Many companies accidentally overorder inventory or don’t sell as much of a certain item as they thought.
-And sometimes, that inventory becomes surplus inventory—products that are unsellable, even over time.
+And sometimes, that inventory becomes surplus inventory—products that are unsellable, even over time, or materials and supplies that can no longer be used.
 Regardless of why your business has found itself with surplus inventory on its hands, learning how to liquidate excess inventory effectively can help your company mitigate the damage to your business’s bottom line.

 In this article, we’ll define excess inventory, offer details about inventory liquidation, and walk you through how to liquidate inventory.
 Finally, we’ll touch on several ways your business can reduce surplus inventory in the first place through better inventory management strategies.